 Santosh – Contentment

-As one reads these texts a constant evaluation of the self with reference to what is being elaborated their goes on and one finally knows how far he or she is standing from what should be.
-The sacred texts apprise you of what should be and what one is at present.
+As one reads these texts a constant evaluation of the self with reference to what is being elaborated their goes on and one finally knows how far he or she is standing from where they should be.
+The sacred texts apprise you of what should be and where one is at present.
 The improvement that one brings in oneself with the aid of this new knowledge is nothing but removal of further impurities in one’s personality.